 Facebook and Google’s optimization capabilities have dramatically improved.
-Advances in machine learning and event bidding are radically reshaping and simplifying user acquisition.
+Advances in machine learning and event bidding are radically reshaping and simplifying mobile user acquisition.
 As bidding becomes automated, creative becomes the differentiator of campaigns’ performance.
 Creating effective videos for Facebook mobile app install campaigns that will meet an organization’s financial objective can be challenging.

 On average, 95% of direct response creative fail to outperform best-performing ads on a portfolio making heavy creative testing necessary to achieve and sustain ROAS.
 At a high spend velocity, creative fatigues quickly.
 Constant creative testing is imperative to produce winners that will offset fatigue and maintain ROAS goals.

 Producing the quality and quantity of creative necessary to combat ad fatigue is not an easy task.
 Common frustrations with creative that Facebook advertisers share are not having enough creative, creative that has stopped performing, creative has gone stale too quickly, too many IAB format to produce, and scaling without burying teams.

 To solve some of Facebook Advertisers’ most common creative challenges, our team at Consumer Acquisition has identified several ways to extend the life and performance of your existing creative – something you can try before starting from scratch, and Facebook has provided agile best practices for videos, and tips on how to create high-performing videos with limited assets.